 The North Dakota Governor’s Awards for the Arts program is presented by the Governor’s Office and NDCA to recognize organizations and individuals who have made outstanding contributions to the arts in the state.
 Awards are presented in: Individual Achievement (artist, staff, or volunteer); Arts Organization; Arts in Education (educator, school, or administrator); and/or Private Business.
 Criteria for the awards include: Expanding arts opportunities to new audiences; Improving the quality of arts experiences; Creating an appreciation for North Dakota’s cultural heritage; Making the arts more central to education and an integral part of community life; and Length of service.
 The Governor’s Awards for the Arts are biennial awards presented to individuals, organizations, educators, and businesses who consistently strive to better their communities through their commitment to the arts.

-This is an especially significant celebration as it falls within the 50th Anniversary of the North Dakota Council on the Arts.
-The awards reception and ceremony honoring this year’s recipients will be held on Tuesday, March 28, at the North Dakota Heritage Center & State Museum in Bismarck.
-A social hour/reception starts at 5:00 p.m. in the Northern Lights Atrium, followed by the awards presentation at 6:30 p.m. in the Russell Reid Auditorium.
-This year, the state Senate and House choirs will perform during the award ceremony.
-The general public is invited to attend this wonderful celebration of the arts in North Dakota, but reservations are required.
+2017 was an especially significant celebration as it fell within the 50th Anniversary of the North Dakota Council on the Arts.
+The awards reception and ceremony honoring this year’s recipients took place on Tuesday, March 28, at the North Dakota Heritage Center & State Museum in Bismarck.
+A social hour/reception started at 5:00 p.m. in the Northern Lights Atrium, followed by the awards presentation at 6:30 p.m. in the Russell Reid Auditorium.

-All attendees at the Governor’s Awards for the Arts ceremony (and even those not attending) are encouraged to invite a state legislator to attend the ceremony and to serve as his/her sponsor for the evening.
-This offers an opportunity to involve your legislator with the arts and the important role they play in our state.
-The cost of sponsorship is only $15 and the sponsor’s name appeared on the legislator’s name tag.
-Use the registration form include your information regarding sponsoring a Legislator(s).
+All attendees at the Governor’s Awards for the Arts ceremony (and even those who did not attend) were encouraged to invite a state legislator to attend the ceremony and to serve as his/her sponsor for the evening.
+This offered an opportunity to involve your legislator with the arts and the important role they play in our state.
+The cost of sponsorship was only $15 and the sponsor’s name appeared on the legislator’s name tag.
+You were able to use the registration form include your information regarding sponsoring a Legislator(s).
 To find your Legislator visit http://artsnorthdakota.com/votervoice/?vvsrc=%2fAddress and type in your zip code.

-Registration for only attending the Governor’s Awards for the Arts Ceremony is $30, due on or before March 13, 2017.
+Registration for only attending the Governor’s Awards for the Arts Ceremony was $30, due on or before March 13, 2017.

-The registration form for the Governor's Awards for the Arts Ceremony is available via this link. (www.nd.gov/arts/sites/default/files/PDFs/ndcaregistration17.pdf)
+The registration form for the Governor's Awards for the Arts Ceremony was available via this link. (www.nd.gov/arts/sites/default/files/PDFs/ndcaregistration17.pdf)

 Download the PDF file to access fillable fields.